CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 2- Connect Casper Signer

-The reviewer was unable to connect to the Casper testnet via CasperSigner.
+The reviewer was unable to connect to the Casper testnet via Chrome CasperSigner extension.
-An error is thrown in the console (Chrome) when the link 'Connect Casper Signer' is hit.
+An error is thrown in the web console (Chrome) when the link 'Connect Casper Signer' is hit.

 ![Casper testnet](assets/casper_signer.png "metamask")